 This SAT prep book makes some pretty bold assertions and promises.
 Kaplan claims more than 95% of the students who use this prep book are accepted into their preferred college.
 Additionally, a money back guarantee is promised if a student does not improve his or her SAT score after using this book.

 With that said, SAT Prep Plus, 2020 offers 2 full-length practice tests and an online component with 3 more.
 Students find the practice tests to be of decent quality compared to similar prep books.
 The math section is especially well-done with 15 chapters devoted to breaking the math content into manageable chunks that cover each type of math question found on the SAT.
 This book also offers an adequate amount of basic strategies for success.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.